 If you’re one of those who just graduated high school or doesn’t yet have a university degree, consider looking into a China internship program.
 You’ll not only get the teaching experience, you’ll also end your year certified.

-But back to the TEFL.
-As I mentioned above, TEFL isn’t required but is highly recommended for two reasons.
+As I mentioned above, TEFL isn’t required but is highly recommended.

 1. Being TEFL Certified Is a Win-Win for Everybody